Ninalouisa/CMC1-Prediction/README.md

-# Development of prediction models for outcome of surgery for CMC1 OA
+# Development and validation of prediction models for outcome of surgery for CMC1 OA

 This is the code used in:

-"Using a machine learning approach to predict clinical improvement following surgery for thumb carpometacarpal osteoarthritis"
+# "Using a machine learning approach to predict clinical improvement following surgery for thumb carpometacarpal osteoarthritis"

 Authors: NL Loos; L Hoogendam; JS Souer; HP Slijper; ER Andrinopoulou; MW Coppieters; the Hand-Wrist Study Group‡, RW Selles